mikes222/mapsforge_flutter/README.md

 Create the Renderer.

 > The renderer is the rendering engine for the mapfiles.
-This code does the main work to render the contents of a mapfile together with the design guides from the rendertheme into bitmap tiles. bitmap tiles are png files with a fixed width/height.
-Multiple tiles together form the mapview.
+This code does the main work to render the contents
+> of a mapfile together with the design guides from the rendertheme into bitmap tiles.
+> Bitmap tiles are png files with a fixed width/height.
+Multiple tiles together forms the map.

     JobRenderer jobRenderer = MapDataStoreRenderer(mapFile, renderTheme, symbolCache, true);